backdrop-contrib/samlauth/README.md

 ## Stage 2: SAML attributes / Drupal Login

 After stage 1, exchange of SAML messages works.
-Now, the data inside those messages coming from the IdP needs to be used to log Drupal users in/out.
+Now, the data inside SAML messages coming from the IdP needs to be used to log Drupal users in/out.
+The basic configuration for this purpose is done in the "Login / Users" tab (admin/config/people/saml), section "Drupal Login Using SAML Data".

 The most important configuration value to get right from the start, is the "Unique ID attribute".
 Each user logging in through SAML needs to be identified